 - Insufficient evidence.
 The prosecutor has the burden to prove beyond a reasonable doubt that the defendant stole.
 As long as the defense attorney can show that the state’s evidence is insufficient to support a theft charge, the case should be dropped.

 As a type of theft, trick-rolling carries very harsh punishments.
-If the prosecutors believe force or violence was used in the alleged stealing, they will bring charges for the Nevada crime of robbery, which is a category B felony in Nevada.
+If the prosecutors believe force or violence was used in the alleged stealing, they will bring charges for the Nevada crime of robbery, which is a category B felony.
 The sentence includes:

 But if the theft allegedly occurred without force or violence (like “pick-pocketing”), then the D.A. may bring charges for the Nevada crime of larceny from a person.
 It is a category C felony in Las Vegas carrying:

-- restitution in Nevada of the items allegedly stolen, and
+- restitution of the items allegedly stolen, and

 - 1 to 5 years in Nevada State Prison and